apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 Started in 26s:398ms
 ```

-Note the startup messages from both ActiveMQ Classic and from the `AdminObjects` creating an `ActiveMQQueue` and an `ActiveMQTopic`.
+Note the startup messages from both ActiveMQ and from the `AdminObjects` creating an `ActiveMQQueue` and an `ActiveMQTopic`.
 These are good indications that the configuration is correct, but needs to be verified a bit further.
 This is covered in the next section.

 Testing the Integration
 -----------------------

 The seventh and final step is to perform a slightly more comprehensive smoke test of the integration.
-This can be accomplished using Apache Ant via the examples that come with the ActiveMQ Classic binary distribution.
+This can be accomplished using Apache Ant via the examples that come with the ActiveMQ binary distribution.
 An Ant build.xml file is included which provides easy access to a simple consumer and a simple producer.
 The producer will be used to send messages that are received by the consumer.
 To proceed with this testing, just follow the steps below:

 1. In the first terminal, start up JBoss.
 The same startup script can be used here as was used above.
-2. In the second terminal, use the commands below to run the ActiveMQ Classic consumer:
+2. In the second terminal, use the commands below to run the ActiveMQ consumer:
     ```
     $ cd /opt/incubator-activemq-4.0.2/examples    #note in activemq v5 the directory is just "example" not "examples"
     $ ant consumer